U.S. Economic Overview

 Source: Bureau of Labor Statistics

-- According to Federal Reserve Economic Data, the consumer price index (CPI) for Jun 2025 increased 2.67% compared the same month over year ago.
+- According to Federal Roserve Economic data, the Consumer Price Index (CPI) increase by 2.94% in August 2025 compared to the same month a year earlier.

 Source: Federal Reserve